Activists invite Mahathir to conference on democracy

 "It is giving opportunities to other countries in South-east Asia to learn and to see how much of the Malaysian template... can provide an example for other countries."

-Mr Hishamuddin, who initiated Thursday's meeting, said there was a need to manage and defend the success of what was achieved at the May general election.
+Mr Hishamuddin, who initiated yesterday's meeting, said there was a need to manage and defend the success of what was achieved at the May general election.

-"We see how People's Power in Manila ended in (Filipino president Rodrigo) Duterte's win.
+"We see how People's Power in Manila ended in (Philippine President Rodrigo) Duterte's win.
 We saw in Indonesia there is government change, but not much change.
 In South-east Asia, NGOs and people see Malaysia as an example.
-We have to defend this ...
-In the blink of an eye, it can be lost as we have seen in the Philippines.
+We have to defend this...
+In the blink of an eye, it can be lost, as we have seen in the Philippines.
+That is what we discussed.
 The conference will talk about experiences in Laos, Vietnam, Cambodia, the Philippines and Indonesia, so that Malaysians can learn from these," he added.

-The meeting with Tun Mahathir was one of several Tan has had in Malaysian in recent weeks, going by his Facebook posts.
-He was on at a panel discussion with Mr Hishamuddin and Dr Tham, among others, on Aug 18 in Johor, and visited Penang, Pahang and Kelantan.
+The meeting with Dr Mahathir was one of several that Tan has had in Malaysia in recent weeks, going by his Facebook posts.
+He was at a panel discussion with Mr Hishamuddin and Dr Tham, among others, on Aug 18 in Johor, and visited Penang, Pahang and Kelantan.

 In 1975, the year before he fled Singapore, Tan and two others were found guilty of unlawful assembly, criminal trespass and rioting at the Pioneer Industries Employees' Union, and sentenced to a year in prison.